 A broker is a logistics management entity, a partner to its customers and carriers.
 The broker handles the management and offers its carriers loads.
 Brokers work as much as carriers, often spending 12 hours a day behind their desk on the computer and the phone.

 The carriers accept loads from their brokers or shippers at a price they find reasonable, usually consulted with national dispatch boards.
 They know the cost of moving a load and thus they define market prices.
 Carriers deliver vehicles to customers and their work day is usually 8 hours of regulated driving.

 We would like to say that the main difference is that one is sitting behind a desk while the other is sitting behind the wheel.
 However, the stress and responsibility at the job is similar and equally shared.
 That applies to dispatchers as well.

 When it comes to similarities, this is what you should know.

-- A carrier company contracts that its own trucks will transport your vehicle while the broker company states they contract a carrier company to ship your car.
+- A carrier company contracts that its own trucks will transport your vehicle, while the broker company contracts with carriers to ship your car.